China Will Not Share Deadly Flu Virus Strains, Risking Public Safety

 — Senator Rubio Press (@SenRubioPress) August 28, 2018

 Because the virus spread through China, many Americans have almost no immunity to it, and given the way flu viruses mutate and pandemics spread, it could end up leading to a significant worldwide health disaster.
-If for some reason, the strain changed to a human to human transmission, the effects could be devastating.
+If for some reason, the strain changed to a human-to-human transmission, the effects could be devastating.

 Although China initially provided timely samples after the 2013 outbreak of H7N9, that cooperation has waned.
 It’s possible that recent trade problems between the countries contributed to the lack of sharing.
 In fact, since 2002, biological samples have been used as leverage in looming trade issues.